neergaard/coupled-generator-decomposition/README.md

 # Coupled Generator Decomposition for Fusion of Electro- and Magnetoencephalography Data

 This repository contains the implementation of the Coupled Generator Decomposition (CGD) model, which could used for multisubject, multimodal, or multigroup modeling.
 The model introduced here extends sparse principal component analysis (SPCA) for data fusion, enabling the identification of common features across diverse data sources while accommodating modality- and subject-specific variability.
 The model also includes archetypal analysis and [directional archetypal analysis](https://www.frontiersin.org/journals/neuroscience/articles/10.3389/fnins.2022.911034/full).
-Please cite the Following paper is you use this repository for your own work:
+Please cite the Following paper if you use this repository for your own work:

 _Coupled generator decomposition for fusion of electro- and magnetoencephalography data_, AS Olsen, JD Nielsen, M Mørup (in prep, 2024)